markuskiller/SEBConfigGenerator/docs/en/SOLUTION_SUMMARY.md

 ### What It Does
 1. Provides preset configurations for common educational services (OneNote, Word, Google Docs, etc.)
 2. Lets teachers customize security levels and options
-3. Generates SEB config files (.json) that can be converted to .seb
+3. Generates SEB config templates (.seb) for import into SEB Config Tool
-4. Includes network capture workflow for advanced troubleshooting
+4. Includes browser-based and PowerShell network capture tools

+**Important:** Generated files are templates that must be finalized and encrypted in SEB Config Tool before distribution.

 ---